-On [ ], 2014, the Board unanimously approved and adopted the Stock Plan, authorized 3,000,000 Shares for issuance under the Stock Plan, and directed that the Stock Plan be submitted to stockholders for approval.
+On September 12, 2014, a required majority of the Board, as defined in Section 57(o) of the 1940 Act approved and adopted the Stock Plan in accordance with Section 61 of the 1940 Act, authorized 3,000,000 Shares for issuance under the Stock Plan, and directed that the Stock Plan be submitted to stockholders for approval.
 The Stock Plan is intended to replace the Company's 2000 Plan, 2003 Plan and 2010 Plan (the "Existing Plans"), which will be terminated in connection with the BDC Election.